Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 OEM versions could have additional disks such as a Diagnostic disk.

+Like DOS 3.3 before it, MS-DOS 4.0x supports primary, extended and logical partitions.
+However, DOSBox-X has only limited support for extended and logical partitions.
+You can create them, and when you boot your DOS image, you can access them.
+But when you ``IMGMOUNT`` the image in DOSBox-X, the integrated DOS will only be able to access the primary partition.

-Starting with MS-DOS 4 the process to create a HDD image with DOSBox-X, should be easier.
-But unfortunately there is some kind of compatibility issue between DOSBox-X and the MS-DOS 4.0x installer.
-If you let DOSBox-X create a image that is already partitioned and formatted the MS-DOS 4.0x installer will not offer the option to install to the HDD.
+Be sure to use the -NOFS flag when creating an image with DOSBos's ``IMGMAKE``.
+If you don't, it will create a partitioned and formatted HDD image, which is incompatible with MS-DOS 4.0x.
+The MS-DOS 4.0x installer will not offer the option to install to the HDD.
+And if you manually SYS the drive, it will not boot from it.

+MS-DOS 4.0x supports HDDs up to 4,095MB.
+It is also supposed to support a primary partition up to 2,047MB and a logical partition of 2,048MB.
+But creating partitions that large will result in numerous problems, typically in ``FORMAT`` giving a "Divide overflow" error.
+The solution, assuming your only going to have a single primary partition, is to create a HDD image no larger then 2014MB.

 In these examples we still use a 32MB HDD.
-MS-DOS 4.0x supports HDDs up to 4,095MB split into two partitions of 2,047MB and 2,048MB respectively.
-Since DOSBox-X supports only HDD images with primary partitions, 2,047MB should be our effective maximum HDD size, but through testing it was found that the FORMAT command supplied with MS-DOS 4.0x cannot handle drives larger than 2,019MB.
-Larger values will result in format immediately exiting with a "Divide overflow" error.

 ### Bare-bones install
 If you decide to do just an absolute minimal install, and effectively skip the MS-DOS 4.0x install program, you don't need to worry about the buggy MS-DOS 4.0x installer.